ShrutiBaikerikar/machine-learning-bioinformatics-paper-implementations/1.Linear_Regression/README.md

   Intercept: 0.51474962
        RMSE: 2.841733087647818

-  Coefficient with highest value: GhN (Gibbs free energy change of hydration for native protein) : 0.383378 Coefficient with lowest value : Structure : -1.738907
+ <p>Coefficient with highest value: GhN (Gibbs free energy change of hydration for native protein) : 0.383378 </p>
+ <p>Coefficient with lowest value : Structure : -1.738907 </p>

 #### - Applying Linear Regression on Informative Features Identified by the Author